I recently wrote an article on the riots in Charlottesville, VA.

-I explained that I grew up playing under those statues with friends, back before the world was black and white.
+I explained that I grew up playing under those statues with friends of many colors, back before the world was black and white.

-I wrote how we know Thomas Jefferson isn’t the majestic hero our grade school textbooks made him out to be, but he was a founder of our nation and author of the book of rights, although it took a century to amend, another century to enforce and the beginning of this century has been turbulent, but he was the great initiator.
+I wrote how we know Thomas Jefferson isn’t the majestic hero our grade school textbooks made him out to be, but he was a founder of our nation and author of the declaration of independence, although it took a century to amend, another century to enforce and the beginning of this century has been turbulent, but he was the great initiator.

-In the main article I tried to wrap my head around the concept of an “inception of brainwashing”, a form of government conspiracy where not only people are brainwashed with political propaganda strewn with religion via media frenzies regarding ethnicity, sexism, sexual orientation, gender identity disorder, pretty much anyone different that reality tv stars, but we are brainwashed into believing everyone else is brainwashed against us.
+In the main article I tried to wrap my head around the concept of an “inception of brainwashing”, a form of government conspiracy where not only people are brainwashed with political propaganda strewn with religion via media frenzies regarding ethnicity, sexism, sexual orientation, gender identity, pretty much anyone different than reality tv stars, but we are brainwashed into believing everyone else is brainwashed against us.

 Whether it’s a conscious experiment or a bi-product of the imbalance in our government, the Orwellian forecast is a propellant for social upheaval.